-Tell participants that we will discuss PWD forms in this section.
+Tell students that we will discuss PWD forms in this section.

-PWD LMIS Forms
+PWD LMIS forms

-Tell participants that we have chosen three basic forms from the PWD cLMIS.
-The four basic forms are:
+Tell students that we have chosen three basic forms from the PWD cLMIS.
+Students can go through other forms available in 'Ministry of Population Welfare Logistics Manual' if they are interested.
+These three basic forms are;